zahiraIi/ML-Lab-Summer-2025-UCSD/README.md

 # Robotic-Swarm RL Lab
 UCSD Summer 2025

-A mini-research sandbox for teaching and testing decentralised control of small underwater "spinning-bot" swarms + navigatation.
+A mini-research sandbox for teaching and testing decentralised control of small underwater "spinning-bot" swarms.

 *   **Physics** – exactly the model in `referencefiles/multibot_cluster_env.py` (no edits).
 *   **Environment** – wraps that physics, adds a start-and-goal task.